TARP Bailout Program

-The Troubled Asset Relief Program was a $700 billion bank bailout.
+The Troubled Asset Relief Program was a $700 billion bailout.
 On October 3, 2008, Congress authorized it through the Emergency Economic Stabilization Act of 2008.
-It allowed the U.S. Department of the Treasury to infuse cash into the nation's banks to keep them operating.
-Congress approved $350 billion for use in 2008.
-President Obama chose to not use the remaining $350 billion.
+It was designed to keep the nation's banks operating during the 2008 financial crisis.
+To pay for it, Congress raised the debt ceiling to $11.315 trillion.
 TARP expired on October 3, 2010.

-On October 14, 2008, the Treasury Department used $105 billion in TARP funds to launch the Capital Repurchase Program.
+On October 14, 2008, the Treasury Department used $105 billion in TARP funds to launch the Capital Purchase Program.
 The U.S. government bought preferred stock in eight banks.
 They were Bank of America/Merrill Lynch, Bank of New York Mellon, Citigroup, Goldman Sachs, J.P.
 Morgan, Morgan Stanley, State Street, and Wells Fargo.

 The program required banks to give the government a 5 percent dividend that would increase to 9 percent in 2013.
 That encouraged banks to buy back the stock within five years.
 Treasury Secretary Hank Paulson knew the government would make a profit because bank share prices would rise by 2013.

-How Much TARP Cost Taxpayers
+Why TARP Didn't Cost Taxpayers

+The TARP program quickly turned around the banking industry.
 In May 2009, Bernanke said that the results of the banking system's "stress tests" were encouraging.
 The tests found that nine of the country's 19 largest banks did not need to raise additional capital.
 They no longer needed to offset future write-downs of toxic mortgage-backed securities.

-Why the First TARP Plan Failed
+Why Paulson's First TARP Concept Failed

 Secretary Paulson's original idea was to set TARP up as a reverse auction.
 Banks would submit bid prices on their bad loans to the Treasury Department.
 Treasury administrators would select the lowest price offered.